Embedded-System-Projects/Embedded_System_LED_Control/README.md

 ## **Authors**

-- This project was developed by Kaleab Tesfaye and Abdulbasit Hamid
+- This project was developed by Kaleab Tesfaye

 ## **License**